smmoffat96/udacity-robond-project7/README.md

 # udacity-robond-project7
-Udacity Robotics Nanodegree Program - Project 7: Home Service Robot

-This is my submission for Project 7: Home Service Robot for the Udacity Robotics Software Engineer Nanodegree Program.
+###### This is my submission for the Udacity Robotics Software Engineer Nanodegree Program - Project 7: Home Service Robot

-This project completes the following tasks:
+**This project completes the following tasks:**

 - Display a marker at the pickup zone